tuliorr/GraphMiningGoT/README.md

     * Closeness Centrality = Jon

-* Then, from the methods employed, it can be conclude that there is more than one main character, namely: Jon and Tyrion.
-However, by extending the ranks of the rankings it is possible to observe the following names frequently:
+* Then, from the methods employed, it can be conclude that there is more than one main character, namely: **Jon and Tyrion**.

+* However, by extending the ranks of the rankings it is possible to observe the following names frequently:

     * Jaime